shamasun/SAA-C03/02. Tech Fundamentals/README.md

 - Dumb layer.
 Scales poorly.

 *Data link*
-- Works on top layer 1 connection.
+- Works on top the physical layer.
 - Uses MAC address, a globally unique hexadecimal address for hardware devices.
 - Prescribes a 6-part format for sending information (Frames)
     - *Preamble* and *Start Frame Delimiter (SFD)*: To know start of frame